awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *Data keys* are encryption keys that you can use to encrypt data, including large amounts of data and other data encryption keys\.

-You can use AWS KMS [customer master keys](#master_keys) \(CMKs\) to generate, encrypt, and decrypt data keys\.
+You can use symmetric AWS KMS [customer master keys](#master_keys) \(CMKs\) to generate, encrypt, and decrypt data keys\.
 However, AWS KMS does not store, manage, or track your data keys, or perform cryptographic operations with data keys\.
 You must use and manage data keys outside of AWS KMS\.

 ### Create a data key<a name="data-keys-create"></a>

 To create a data key, call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
-AWS KMS uses the CMK that you specify to generate a data key\.
+AWS KMS uses the symmetric CMK that you specify to generate a data key\.
 The operation returns a plaintext copy of the data key and a copy of the data key encrypted under the CMK\.
 The following image shows this operation\.

 ![\[Generate a data key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/generate-data-key.png)